 - Swaddle your pet.
 If your dog or cat is feeling anxious or scared, gently wrap them in a blanket or towel to help them feel more secure.
 You can even purchase an anxiety shirt or wrap for your pet which works the same way swaddling an infant works and provides comfort to your pet.
 If you swaddle your pet in an item that smells like you it will help them to feel even more content.

 - Try a calming aid.
 There are many natural remedies available that may have a calming effect on your dog or cat.
-Turn on the television or some soothing music to help drown out the noisy fireworks, and give your dog a couple RELAX Hemp Chews which may promote stress relief and support calmness.
+Turn on the television or some soothing music to help drown out the noisy fireworks.
 You can also use some yummy freeze-dried treats for dogs or cats to reward your pet during the Independence Day festivities.
 This will help your dog or cat become desensitized to the loud noises and you’ll be able to enjoy a fear-free 4th of July.